phetsims/molarity/doc/implementation-notes.md

 Implementation notes for 'Molarity' sim

-This sim uses axon.Property throughout the model and view for storage of properties and notification of changes.
+This sim uses phet.axon.Property throughout the model and view for storage of properties and notification of changes.

 Since spatial units (distance, size, location) have no relevance to the model, there is no model-view transform.
 The model uses the view coordinate frame, where positive x is to the right, and positive y is down.